 Weddings can take place in church.
 The same hygiene and social distancing regulations used for Mass (above) still apply.

-The Government strongly advises that the number of people attending the ceremony should be restricted to 30.
+The Government strongly advises that the number of people attending the ceremony is restricted to 15.
 This maximum number includes all those at the ceremony; meaning the couple, witnesses, officiant and guests.
 It also includes any workers who are not employed by the church such as photographers.
 It does not include staff or volunteers employed by the church such as vergers or churchwardens.

 The service should be kept concise while still consistent with the nature of the occasion, focusing on those parts of the marriage that are required in order to be legally binding under the law of England and Wales.